open-life-science/open-life-science.github.io/open-incubator.md

     title: Facilitators Training and Transcription Services
     description: |
       During our online training cohorts, we teach facilitators to manage and run cohort calls.
 They lead efforts in preparing cohort call notes, co-hosting cohort calls and ensuring the sharing of call recordings and resources through OLS channels.
+    image:
+      link: images/icons/noun-conference-4740469.svg
+      alt: |
+        Icon created by Maan Icons.
+A desktop screen depicting a video conference call.
+On the left half of the screen is a presenter, while the right half is further divided into two equal parts, each occupied by one listener.
   -
     title: Fiscal Hosting
     description: |